trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 ## Error handling

-Throwing an error in the function propagates to `trpc`'s `onError()` on the backend, but the event is not serialized and sent to the frontend as is.
+Throwing an error in a generator function propagates to `trpc`'s `onError()` on the backend, but the error will not be sent to the client - the client will automatically reconnect based on the last event id that is [tracked using `tracked()`](#tracked).

 ## Authorization and headers